Associate Professor of Politics; Chair of Environmental Studies

 Albert and Vera List Academic Center

-Rafi Youatt is Assistant Professor of Politics at the New School for Social Research and Eugene Lang College.
+Rafi Youatt is Associate Professor of Politics at the New School for Social Research and Eugene Lang College, and is curently chair of Environmental Studies.
 His work explores the multiple ways that politics works across, through, and in spite of species differences.
-His first book, Counting Species examined the politics of global biodiversity and the changing modes of environmental governance that have worked in its name.
+His first book, Counting Species examined the politics of global biodiversity.
 His current book project explores the intersection of interspecies relations and international relations in American borderlands.
-(Some of his published work can be found HERE).

 Current research collaborations at the New School include a project on Muiltiple Mobilties and a project with the Sacred Himalayas Initiative.